-Family Housing Options: On campus family housing is available in the Barringer and Orlowitz apartment-style residence halls.
+Family Housing: On campus family housing is available in the Barringer and Orlowitz apartment-style residence halls.
 Family housing is reserved for individuals who are, at the time of move-in, full-time TJU undergraduate students, graduate students, or postdoctoral appointees ("TJU Resident"), and their spouses, and minor children.
-Applicants should provide a certificate of marriage or civil union, declaration of domestic partnership from a municipality or government entity* and/or a birth certificate of each minor dependent.
+Applicants should provide a certificate of marriage from a municipality or government entity and/or a birth certificate of each minor dependent.
 Students are required to inform Housing Assignment Services if their student status changes.
 All residents must abide by the terms of the housing agreement.

 Barringer and Orlowitz Lease Agreements: Applicants offered apartments will enter into an Apartment Lease Agreement with the University and Philadelphia Management Company.
 Apartment leases are offered as spaces become available for occupancy (generally between July 1st and September 1st), and terminate June 30th.
 Renewal leases are offered for a 12-month term.
 The first month's housing fees are due when an agreement is signed.
 All contractual obligations, including the incurring of housing fees, begin on the date given in the assignment letter.
 Fees are payable on the first of each month thereafter.

 Martin Hall Housing Agreements: Spaces are filled by date/time of receipt of application, availability and priority status in effect.
 Applicants offered residence hall space will enter into a nine month contract (September 1 to May 31) with the University.
 Housing fee obligations begin when an agreement is signed and fees are payable the first of each month thereafter.
 Additional terms may be added on to the contract, making it a ten or twelve month contract.
 Minors are not permitted in the Martin Building.